JojoDuke/dreamly-toonedup/ABSOLUTE_CINEMA_SETUP.md

 ## Troubleshooting:

-- Make sure the template image exists at `public/images/absolute-cinema-template.jpg`
+- Make sure the template image exists at `public/images/absolute-cinema-template.png`
 - Check the server logs for any "Template image not found" errors
-- Ensure the template image is in JPG format, not PNG
+- Ensure the template image is in PNG format, not JPG